 Nine points and 6-

-It would be legal to open this hand in a situation in which ‘rule of eighteen’ applies (level 4),
+It would be legal to open this hand with one of a suit in a situation in which ‘rule of eighteen’ applies (level 4),

 but not if the requirement is ‘rule of nineteen’ (level 2).

 For a hand to satisfy the ‘rule of eighteen’ the total of high card points together with the number of cards in the two longest suits must come to eighteen or more.

 At level four any opening bid of one of a suit must contain at least eight points, and if the bid is made in first or second seat it must also satisfy the ‘rule of eighteen’.

 Rule of nineteen

 For a hand to satisfy the ‘rule of nineteen’ the total of high card points together with the number of cards in the two longest suits must come to nineteen or more.

 At level two any opening bid of one of a suit must either contain at least eleven points, or a minimum of eight points and satisfy the ‘rule of nineteen’.

 This is not a rule laid down in the regulations.
 It is no more than a guideline to good bidding practice.